delucis/astro-embed/packages/astro-embed-integration/README.md

 ## Usage

-To enable the integration, add it to the integrations array in your `astro.config.mjs` file.
+To enable the integration, add it to the `integrations` array in your `astro.config.mjs` file and enable the [`legacy.astroFlavoredMarkdown` flag](https://docs.astro.build/en/reference/configuration-reference/#legacyastroflavoredmarkdown) to support components in Markdown files.

 ```js
 import { defineConfig } from 'astro/config';